-4. Access-rights graphs
+4. Access-Rights Graphs

 In the previous section, we have seen that even if we require some access rights to be unconstrained, access control is already difficult.
-Let us now discuss the general case, where any access right can be constrained.
+Let us now discuss the general case, where any access right can be constrained and where access control thus becomes even more complex.
 To increase the client's chances to complete access control, we require that access rights are not publicly available (i.e., only the subject and issuer of an access right initially know the contents of the access right).